openresty/lua-nginx-module/README.markdown

 Disabling the Lua code cache is strongly discouraged for production use and should only be used during development as it has a significant negative impact on overall performance.
-For example, the performance a "hello world" Lua example can drop by an order of magnitude after disabling the Lua code cache.
+For example, the performance of a "hello world" Lua example can drop by an order of magnitude after disabling the Lua code cache.

 [Back to TOC](#directives)